Proposed development site for the NEXT Renewable Fuels Oregon project site near Clatskanie, Columbia County, Oregon.

 Per NEPA, an EIS assessing impacts of the proposed project on the quality of the human environment will be provided to the public for review and comment.
 The public will be notified when opportunities for comment arise.
 The Citizen's Guide to NEPA explains this law and how to effectively submit your input.

-Project Details: The proposed project site is located at the Port Westward Industrial Park near Clatskanie, Columbia County, Oregon.
+Project Details: The Applicant revised the project design after the scoping period and submitted a revised permit application to the Corps on February 27, 2023.
+The revised Project reduced the rail spur and reduced the area of wetland impact as compared to the project design presented during scoping.
+The proposed project site is located at the Port Westward Industrial Park near Clatskanie, Columbia County, Oregon.
 The site is in Section 22, Township 8 North, Range 4 West at Latitude and Longitude: 46.167233°, -123.16195°.
-The applicant proposes to permanently fill 117.64 acres of wetlands and 1.79 acres of other waterways (ditches, slough) to construct a renewable fuels facility and ancillary components.
-The project would temporarily fill 32.03 acres of wetlands and 0.02 acre of waterways for project construction and a staging area.
+The applicant proposes to permanently fill 104.30 acres of wetlands and 0.87 acres of other waterways (ditches, slough) to construct a renewable fuels facility and ancillary components.
+The project would temporarily fill 31.51 acres of wetlands for project construction and a staging area.

 The proposed project facility would be capable of producing 50,000 barrels per day of renewable diesel and other renewable fuel products.
 The production process would produce renewable fuels from a range of feedstocks such as various vegetable oils, used cooking oil, animal tallow, and inedible corn oil.